mhulse/gh-boiler/CONTRIBUTING.md

 ## Coding standards

-In general, and for anything not listed below, take care to maintain the existing coding style of the document(s) your editing.
+In general, and for anything not listed below, take care to maintain the existing coding style of the document(s) you’re editing.

 ### Absolutely NO Yoda conditions!!!